KIsmoilov/hello-rails-back-end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Hello Rails React
+# 📖 Hello Rails Back End

 <a name="about-project"></a>

-**Hello Rails React** is a project that teach how to connect Rails with React JS using Webpack.
+**Hello Rails Back End** is a project about building an API endpoint using Rails which generates random greetings.

 ## 🛠 Built With <a name="built-with"></a>

-- React JS
 - Ruby on Rails
 - VSCode
 - Rubocop